 One study found that the greater the inflammatory markers in fibromyalgia, the more that LDN helped with pain:

-In our study, individuals with greater ESR at baseline experienced a greater drop in pain when taking LDN, despite that fact that FM is not considered to be a classic inflammatory disorder, and ESR values were in the normal to high-normal range.
+In our study, individuals with greater ESR at baseline experienced a greater drop in pain when taking LDN, despite the fact that FM is not considered to be a classic inflammatory disorder, and ESR values were in the normal to the high-normal range.